Skip to main content

 The Principle of Least Privilege

-Worka operates on a zero-trust model.
+Worka operates on a zero‑trust model.
 When a user installs your pack, it is placed in a secure sandbox with no privileges by default.
-It cannot access the internet, the user's files, or even basic UI functions like opening a tab.
+It cannot access the internet, the user’s files, or privileged UI actions.

 To gain access to these features, your pack must declare its intent by requesting specific capabilities in its manifest.
 This follows the principle of least privilege: a pack should only have the exact permissions it needs to do its job, and nothing more.